Week 11 - Resilience Patterns: Continued Model Evaluation Patterns. Reproducibility Patterns: Transform and Windowed Inference

 The Rationale

 The rationale for the continued model evaluation pattern is to ensure that machine learning models perform effectively and reliably over time.
+Its role is to "keep checking if the model is still good."
 This pattern involves regularly evaluating and monitoring models after they have been deployed in a production environment.
 The goal is to assess model performance, detect potential issues or drift, and take appropriate actions to maintain or improve model accuracy and reliability.

 The UML